KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 3. Drag the file directly on to the Google Chrome browser window.

-4. In GitBash, make sure you've changed  type `start index.html`.
+4. In GitBash, make sure you've changed directories into the one containing the file you want to open and type `start index.html`.

-5. In iTerm2 type `open index.html`.
+5. In iTerm2, make sure you've changed directories into the one containing the file you want to open and type `open index.html`.
     {% endhint %}

 #### Connecting HTML & JavaScript